Prepping inventory for FBA means thinking the process through

 Selling items as sets

 Many sellers send ASINs to the fulfillment center bundled together as a set.
 Unfortunately, workers at the Amazon warehouse can make tremendous mistakes by separating items that are meant to be sold together.
-For example:

 - One client sold a two-pack of a medicine that was shrink-wrapped together.
 Amazon workers broke the two-packs into singles, causing many complaints when buyers did not receive two items.